 Customer churn does occur and it is impossible to have 0% churn.
 But that wouldn’t justify a laid-back attitude when it comes to adopting timely retention programs.

-Now that the 11 areas that are illuminated by qualitative market research have been discussed, let’s squeeze in some a few qualitative research techniques to collect these data that are very popular for their effectiveness!
+Now that the 11 areas that are illuminated by qualitative market research have been discussed, let’s squeeze in a few qualitative research techniques to collect these data that are very popular for their effectiveness!

 It prepares you to get inside the customer’s mind.
-If you can harvest and produce data-driven insights from this, you would master the art of anticipation.
+If you can harvest and produce data-driven insights from this, you will master the art of anticipation.
 You would be able to predict customer needs even before they think of it or realize they want it.

 It can be an eye-opening experience.
 You might think you know your customers well.
-But that is going to change completely once you have completed your qualitative market research and is left to update those customer profiles.
+But that is going to change completely once you have completed your qualitative market research and are left to update those customer profiles.